nonye-o/nonye-o.github.io/homepage.md

 ---
-title: "Home"
+title: "About"
 layout: default
 ---
 # About

+# Projects
 Blah

-# Papers
-- Blah1
-- Blah2

 # Contact
-Glah?
+My email is chukwunonyelumokoma@outlook.com.